open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 #### 3. Support Filtering Unhealthy/Unreachable Clusters

-When managed clusters' availability becomes `false`, the taint `unhealthy` would be automatically added to clusters.
-If managed clusters' availability becomes `unknown`, the taint `unreachable` would be added.
+When managed clusters' availability becomes `false`, the taint `open-cluster-management.io/unhealthy` would be automatically added to clusters.
+If managed clusters' availability becomes `unknown`, the taint `open-cluster-management.io/unreachabl` would be added.
 Those unhealthy or unreachable clusters could be evicted immediatly or after `TolerationSeconds`.

 ##### 3.1 Immediate Eviction